 - Cost.
 Juicers range in price from around $50 to over $1,000.
 For most people who are just juicing for home use, a less expensive option will work.

-- Juicing Ability and Power.
+- Juicing ability and power.
 If you are looking to juice only soft fruits and vegetables, most juicers will be fine.
-However, in order to juice harder foods such as apples or carrots, you will need a more heavy duty juicer.
+However, in order to juice harder foods such as apples or carrots, you will need a more heavy duty machine (a masticating juicer).
 A juicer with good power can zip through even the toughest foods quickly.

 - Warranty.
 As with other small appliances, having a warranty on a juicer will give you more peace of mind.
 Check out the warranty before deciding whether or not to purchase a particular juicer.

 With so many options and price ranges available, how do you know which juicer is best?
-Here are my top five juicers under $200, $100, and $50.
+Here are my top 8 juicers under $200, $100, and $50.

 In the price range, the Breville BJE430SIL the Juice Fountain Cold Plus 850-Watt Juice Extractor can’t be beat.
 Simply wash fruits and vegetables and let the juicer do the rest.
 Because of the extra wide loading chute, even larger foods like apples can be thrown in whole.

 This juicer takes mere seconds to juice, and it separates the froth from the juice.
 Choose the “low” setting for softer foods like tomatoes and the “high” setting for harder foods like apples or carrots.
 This machine is very easy to clean, as the parts are dishwasher-safe.
 The large-capacity pulp collector and juice jug allow you to run a good amount of juice before having to empty them.